 mangle Overrides the default mangling for a symbol.
-This allows linking to a symbol which is a D keyword, which would normally be disallowed as a symbol name:
+It's only effective when the symbol is a function declaration or a variable declaration.
+For example this allows linking to a symbol which is a D keyword, which would normally be disallowed as a symbol name:

-pragma(mangle, "body") extern(C) void body_func();
+pragma(mangle, "body") extern(C) void body\func();